alex00pep/aws-eks-getting-started/README.md

 AWS CLI - you must authenticate using [IAM Identity Center with automatic token refresh](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) or [Authenticate with short-term credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-short-term.html) .
  I prefer the first one and the reason is to comply with SSO standards and authentication workflows via federation identity providers like Active Directory or Okta.

 kubectl – A command line tool for working with Kubernetes clusters.
-For more information, see.
-[Installing or updating kubectl] (https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).
+For more information, see [Installing or updating kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

 eksctl – A command line tool for working with EKS clusters that automates many individual tasks.
-For more information, see [Installing or updating eksctl] (https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
+For more information, see [Installing or updating eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

 **PROD-Ready** For production-ready IAM permissions and cluster security please read below, after you finish this tutorial.